-The first thing that hits you when you visit Pilu is the view.
-This Sardinian restaurant (the only one in Sydney, mind) is built in a huge old weatherboard house looking out over the beach at Freshwater.
+The first thing that hits you when you visit Pilu is the view, which is why this is prime lunching material.
+This Sardinian restaurant is built in a huge old weatherboard house looking out over the beach at Freshwater.
 In winter, catch the whales migrating.
-In summer, watch as locals take to the sea.
-Chef Giovanni Pilu is all about celebrating classic Sardinian fare.
-Make sure to order ahead for the incredible platter of golden, crisp-skinned suckling pig and rosemary potatoes.
+In summer, watch as locals take to the sea while you eat their famous platter of golden, crisp-skinned suckling pig and rosemary potatoes.

 Pro tip: Freshwater is a short Uber from Manly, which means you can add a ferry trip to double down on waterfront views.